cfreer/PerfectTeam/reports/weekly_status_report_2.md

 - Write the specification for backend (Caroline, Juan, Ned)

 ### Progress and Issues
-This week Amanda and Aaron came up with mockup for the frontend UI, Amanda and Juan got the Firebase server working, and Juan, Ned, and Caroline got started on implementing the backend.
+This week Amanda and Aaron came up with a mockup for the frontend UI, Amanda and Juan got the Firebase server working, and Juan, Ned, and Caroline got started on implementing the backend.
 We also worked as a team to get our GitHub set up and organized for HW3.
 One thing blocking our team this week was lack of communication, as we only had 2/5 members present at our team meeting, so we plan on having full attendance next week and therefore be more organized.

 ### Plans and Goals
 - Start implementing the frontend (Aaron, Amanda)